BlakeWills/blakewills.github.io/_posts/2024-02-03-otel-openai.md

 - Forecast temperature is added as a `forecast.temperatureC` tag to the `ForecastService` spans.
 - There's a bug in the `ForecastService`, causing a `KeyNotFound` exception to be thrown if the forecast temperature is above 38 degrees C.
   - ~5% of total requests are affected.
-- Request latency has baked in "jitter":
+- Request latency for the `ForecastService` has baked in "jitter":
   - UK latency is random between 0 and 100ms.
   - Everywhere else is random between 0 and 1000ms.

 We'll run our python test script multiple times to generate four datasets:
 1. Baseline: No anomalies.
 2. Anomaly: New user in Brazil, identified in the traces by the `user.country` tag (1/3 of all requests).
-3. Anomaly: High latency for UK requests.
+3. Anomaly: High latency for UK requests to the `ForecastService`.
 The random latency range is increased from 0-100ms to 0-1000ms.
 4. Anomaly: New exception type being thrown for 10% of all requests to the `ForecastService`.

 ## Generating Embeddings